astronomo94/astronomo94.github.io/README.md

 In February 2024 I was a tutor at the [2023 NEON Observing School](https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/NEON2023/) for PhD students.

-In October 2026 I will be an invited speaker and tutor of the ACME Hands-On Observational School in Optical Follow-Up of Transients at the Asiago Astrophysical Observatory. #If you are a PhD student, an early-career researcher, or a Master Degree student in the final year, without previous experience in astronomical observation, and are interested in learning the data reduction techniques, this PhD School is for you!
+In October 2026 I will be an invited speaker and tutor of the ACME Hands-On Observational School in Optical Follow-Up of Transients at the Asiago Astrophysical Observatory.

 Since June 2024 I'm a Junior Member of the International Astronomical Union ([IAU](https://iau.org/Profile?ID=42146)).
 Since July 2024 I'm a member of the Coordinamento Italiano Burst Ottici (CIBO) Collaboration, for the optical follow-up of Gamma-Ray Bursts and other high-energy transient events.